cortext/wp-theme/README.md

 ### markdown

 Markdown should be prefered as a format.
 It is widely use in a lot of context.
-Some are already well known such as github.
+Some are already well known such as github or [R studio](http://www.rstudio.com/ide/docs/authoring/using_markdown).
+By using this format, you will also be able to write rich text in a consistent ecosystem.

 You should also investigated focus writing tools like IA Writer that already support markdown.